hslzr/dnd/notes.md

 # Limits
   'specialties' implemented as a customMod, but more than one would break the system,
-    i can fix this with the id strategy used in customMod for gated_collections
+    i can fix this with the id strategy used in customMod for gated_collections - Beguiling Influence

 # Bugs